NTU-ICG/multidrone-detection-tracking/README.md

 ***If you are using the code, please consider giving us a star 🌟.

 ## Abstract
 Real-time multi-object detection and tracking are primarily required for intelligent multi-vehicle systems.
 This paper presents a whole life cycle multi-drone detection and tracking approach for collaborative drone pursuit-evasion operations, incorporating parameter search and edge acceleration techniques.
-Specifically, to address the single-class drone detection limitation of existing drone datasets, we first collect a new dataset "UAVG-Drone" from various environments and then establish a performance benchmark with different models, such as YOLOv5, YOLOv8, and Swin Transformer.
+Specifically, to address the single-class drone detection limitation of existing drone datasets, we first collect a new dataset "ICG-Drone" from various environments and then establish a performance benchmark with different models, such as YOLOv5, YOLOv8, and Swin Transformer.
 Based on the outstanding performance regarding accuracy, inference speed, etc., the selected YOLOv5s is further fine-tuned with a genetic algorithm, which achieves 14.8% / 3.6% improvement over 2 drone classes and 3 drone classes respectively in terms of mean average precision (mAP).
 Moreover, we develop an edge-accelerated detector and tracking system Drone-YOLOSORT focusing on "evader" and "pursuer" drones using TensorRT and deliver a ROS package for modular integration, which can be easily applied in a multi-vehicle system for recognizing friends and non-friends.
 Our system is able to reach about 24.3 FPS during inferencing, fulfilling the criteria of real-time drone detection at 20 FPS.

 ## Pipeline
 <div style="text-align: center">